 The National Parks Service (NPS) oversees historic preservation in the United States.
 What does that mean?
 The NPS calls historic preservation “a conversation with our past about our future,” which makes it a perfect fit for genealogists.
 There are three ways the NPS accomplishes their mission: 1.)
 Designation of historic sites, 2.)
 Documenting history and 3.)
 Physical preservation.
 I have been privileged for the last few years to assist others in the process of documenting the history of properties from downtown business buildings, apartments, commercial districts, homes, government buildings and an entire self-encompassing village.
-I have helped to conduct historic surveys in two small towns in Kansas that will enable city administrators and business owners to work together to preserve their collective history.
+I have helped to conduct historic surveys in four small towns in Kansas that will enable city administrators and business owners to work together to preserve their collective history.

-I have assisted clients by conducting house / building / property research resulting in over twenty properties being listed on the National and State Registers of Historic Places.
+I have assisted clients by conducting house / building / property research resulting in over thirty properties being listed on the National and State Registers of Historic Places.
 The non-profit organization National Trust for Historic Preservation explains on their website that “Old places shape the story of who we are, where we come from, and where we’re going.
 Historic places tell America’s full story.
 They inspire us and help us imagine what comes next.”
 I couldn’t agree more!
 I have found inspiring stories of business owners lives changed by historic events (Civil War, the Great Depression and WWII), legislative measures (Prohibition and passage of the National Highways Act), and social trends (roaring twenties) that have helped me to better understand what life was like in those times at the personal level.
 Not just the places but stories of people too — their hopes, dreams, successes and failures – created the foundation on which our country and each of our own lives was built.

 Some Recent Projects